koonwen/tarides-internship/README.md

 - [x] `Learning` 802.15.4 protocol and how it relates to 6lowpan and bluetooth
 - [x] `Implementing` the `read` function according to mirage-flow

+# Week 7
+- [x] `Understanding` RIOT's networking API's
+- [x] `Learning` about the networking stack and our specific choice for the project
+- [x] `Learning` about RIOT's networking module system and layer to layer communication

 # Dialogue
 The goal of the internship is to be able to create a process/system that allows us to take high-level OCaml code and be able to compile it down to run on resource constraint IOT devices.